Frank Vest: Ordained ministry

 Vest was ordained deacon in June, 1962, and priest in June, 1963 by Bishop William Henry Marmion of Southwestern Virginia.
 In 1962 he became curate at St John's Church in Roanoke, Virginia, while in 1964 he became rector of Grace Church in Radford, Virginia and chaplain at Radford University.
 Between 1968 and 1973 he served as rector of Christ Church in Roanoke, Virginia.
 In 1973 he became rector of Christ Church in Charlotte, North Carolina, where he remained till 1985.

 Bishop

-Vest was elected Suffragan Bishop of North Carolina in 1985 and was consecrated on May 19, 1985, in the Duke Chapel, Durham, North Carolina, by Presiding Bishop John Allin.
+Vest was elected Suffragan Bishop of North Carolina in 1985 and was consecrated on May 19, 1985, in the Duke Chapel, Durham, North Carolina, with Presiding Bishop John Allin as chief consecrator.
 In 1989 he was then elected Coadjutor Bishop of Southern Virginia, with the right of succession.
 He succeeded as diocesan bishop in 1991 and retired in 1998.
 He died on April 5, 2008, in Lynchburg, Virginia.